Sharing is caring!

 Boxes & packing paper!

-Obviously when it comes to moving time, lots of boxes and packing paper are usually involved!
-Although this seems very disruptive to us humans (and your cats), we like to take advantage of opportunities like this and make our home a fun playground for Cole and Marm… So instead of being annoyed by the chaos, embrace it and get creative making fun new environments for your cats to explore!
+Obviously when it comes to moving time, lots of boxes and packing paper are usually involved.
+Although this seems very disruptive to us humans (and your cats).
+But we like to take advantage of opportunities like this and make our home a fun playground for Cole and Marm.
+So instead of being annoyed by the chaos, embrace it and get creative making fun new environments for your cats to explore!

-Also while packing and moving things around, we always tried to keep Cole and Marm in mind… Where are they and will this make a lot of noise?
-If we were about to do something big like move the couch or take down shelves, we’d get their attention first and then talk to them throughout the process using a soothing voice so they weren’t scared by any sudden noises or movements.
+Also while packing and moving things around, we always keep Cole and Marm in mind first and foremost.
+Where are they and will this make a lot of noise?
+And if we were about to do something big like move the couch or take down shelves?
+We’d get their attention first and then talk to them throughout the process using a soothing voice so they weren’t scared by any sudden noises or movements.

 The Outside World

 Cole & Marmalade are inside cats, so we wanted to make sure they were comfortable leaving the apartment and being outside.
-We had already been walking Cole on a leash for the past couple of years so he was used to investigating outside and Marm had begun to show more interest in going outside too so we purrchased a leash for him also.
+We had already been walking Cole on a leash for the past couple of ye Thankfully, he was used to investigating outside.
+This helped Marm to show more interest in going outside too, so we purrchased a leash for him also.

-A few months before the move we ramped up our cat walking schedule 🙂 … Instead of taking them outside every other day or every few days, we did our best to take them outside everyday even if it was just a few minutes, it’s all about consistency, being used to new environments and not having them panic leaving their inside territory.
+A few months before the move we ramped up our cat walking schedule.
+Instead of taking them outside every other day or every few days, we did our best to take them outside everyday.
+Even if it was just a few minutes, it’s all about consistency.
+It’s super beneficial for them being used to new environments and not panicking when leaving their inside territory.

-Over the days we’d go on longer drives and all the time we’d be talking to them and reassuring them that everything was alright… then once we returned home we’d give them treats and/or feed them to reinforce this positive behavior and make it seem like a good thing when they were driving around with us 🙂
+Over the days we’d go on longer drives.
+All the while, we’d be talking to them and reassuring them that everything was alright.
+Then once we returned home we’d give them treats and/or feed them to reinforce this positive behavior.
+It helped make driving around with us a “good thing”.

 Cat Carriers

-As some of you may know already we (well mostly Jess) made custom cat carriers for the back seat of our pretty small car to maximize all the space and give Cole and Marm a few different sleeping areas.
-We used heavy duty boxes on the bottom level and then whatever boxes we could find on the top level that fit the best, this time around we made a cat cave for one side and this was very popular.
+As some of you may know already, Jess made custom cat carriers for the back seat of our pretty small car.
+This maximized all the space possible and give Cole and Marm a few different sleeping areas.
+We used heavy duty boxes on the bottom level and then whatever boxes we could find on the top level that fit the best.
+The 2nd trip we made a cat cave for one side and this was very enticing to the boys.

-We used cable ties to secure the boxes together and then plastic garden fencing to surround the boxes and cut a opening at the front… the opening was clipped shut and we could easily access the carrier to give the boys some food if needed.
-One of the bottom sections had a disposable litter box, but CAM never used it they always waited until we got to the hotel rooms in the evening, they also had access to a small water bowl but didn’t really drink much either.
-We stuffed blankets and pillows around the carrier once placed in the car and it was very securely wedged between the back and front seats.
+We used cable ties to secure the boxes together and then plastic garden fencing to surround the boxes and cut a opening at the front.
+The opening was clipped shut and we could easily access the carrier to give the boys some food if needed.
+One of the bottom sections had a disposable litter box, but CAM never used it.
+They always waited until we got to the hotel rooms in the evening.
+They also had access to a small water bowl but didn’t really drink much either.
+We stuffed blankets and pillows around the carrier once placed in the car.
+This ensured it was very securely wedged between the back and front seats.

-Once we had the carrier made up and ready to go, we kept it in the apartment so Cole and Marm could get their scent all over it and get used to it, sure enough they were investigating it immediately and it became one of their favorite sleeping spots 🙂
+Once we had the carrier made up and ready to go, we kept it in the apartment.
+This way, Cole and Marm could get their scent all over it and get used to it.
+Sure enough they were investigating it immediately and it became one of their favorite sleeping spots.

 Another thing to consider is import requirements, these vary from state to state.